PHONE: (352) 294-7470

 A technologist insures that each X-ray study and EKG receives a report, that the report is entered into your electronic health record and that your provider is notified when the report is available for review.
 The official X-ray reports are often ready for your provider’s review within just a few hours following your X-ray examination.

-EKGs are sent by courier to an off-site cardiologist’s office, and usually take 24 hours to receive an official over-read.
-The EKG, once evaluated and signed by the cardiologist, is returned to us and scanned into your electronic health record.
+EKGs are sent electronically to a cardiologist and usually take less than 24 hours to receive an official over-read.
+The EKG, once evaluated and electronically signed by the cardiologist, is saved into your electronic health record.
 Your provider is then notified that the official over-read is available to review.

 Should an official X-ray or EKG report contain findings not previously identified by your provider, your provider will be immediately alerted and you will be contacted by either your provider or a designee from your medical team.